embeltech/C_CPP/InterviewPreparation.md

 ## New language features
 1. variable templates
 2. lambdas
-    - generic lambda
+    - generic lambda : use of auto in parameters datatype
-    - lambda init-capture
+    - lambda init-capture : initializing captured variable in capture clause
 3. new/delete elision
 4. relaxed restrictions on constexpr functions
     - multiple return statements allowed